maxqblock/aws-security-call/README.md

 ### 2. Enable Amazon Connect

 While most of this solution is deployed through infrastructure as code, Amazon Connect needs to be enabled manually.
+Setup an Amazon Connect instance, contact flow with outbound access, and associate a phone number with this flow.
+Take note of the Connect instance ID, contact flow ID, and phone number as they are needed when deploying the IAC.
+These are parameters in the CloudFormation YAML template provided.